pymor/pymor/docs/source/tutorial_ph.md

-The pH-IRKA reductor {class}`~pymor.reductors.ph.ph_irka.PHIRKAReductor` directly returns a ROM of type {{ PHLTIModel }}. pH-IRKA works similar to the standard IRKA reductor {class}`~pymor.reductors.h2.IRKAReductor`, but with fewer degrees of freedom to preserve the port-Hamiltonian structure.
+The pH-IRKA reductor {class}`~pymor.reductors.ph.ph_irka.PHIRKAReductor` directly returns a ROM of type {{ PHLTIModel }}. pH-IRKA works similar to the standard IRKA reductor {class}`~pymor.reductors.h2.IRKAReductor` but with fewer degrees of freedom to preserve the port-Hamiltonian structure.
+In more detail, the IRKA fixed-point iteration is performed, but the left projection matrix is chosen as $W = QV$, which then automatically yields a reduced pH system with $\hat{Q} = I_r$.

 ```{code-cell}
 from pymor.reductors.ph.ph_irka import PHIRKAReductor